elunna/nerfhack-changelog/README.md

 * Lords, princes, and uniques will also appear with much higher enchantment on their weapons.
 * Beware, over-enchanted weapons that vaporize now explode.
-* Abuse wisdom if items are destroyed by over-enchanting.
+* Your wisdom is abused whenever you over-enchant and destroy them.

 #### Misc weapon changes